MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/streaming.md

 * [Data mapping](../../management/mappings.md).
 Only [pre-created](../../management/create-ingestion-mapping-command.md) data mappings are supported.

 * [Update policy](../../concepts/updatepolicy.md).
-The target table must also be enabled for streaming ingestion, and the update policy cannot reference any table other than the one holding the newly-ingested data.
+The update policy can reference only the newly-ingested data in the source table and not any other data or tables in the database.

 * [Extent tags](../../management/extents-overview.md#extent-tagging).
 Extent tags cannot be set on the streaming ingestion data.